 - Who will make the funding decisions?

-- What will happen to people’s career when they make the leap to join an internal startup team?
+- What will happen to people’s careers when they make the leap to join an internal startup team?

 - What type of innovation do we want?
-What type of innovation we don’t want?
+Don’t we want a certain kind of innovation?

 - Who will drive the change program?

 - How do we ‘select’ people to join startup teams?